 By doing so, it reflects the brand’s image on the outside, which also blends with the indoor design, explains Shetty.
 Displaying marketing elements such as a brand logo and incorporating its colours in the façade lighting, lends the structure a voice to communicate with its audience and a personality that creates a visual experience.
 Thereby making the building identifiable by the brand loyalists while it also attracts and inspires others.

-Façade lighting on heritage buildings, bridges and monuments make these structures appealing and draw tourists’ attention.
+Façade lighting on heritage buildings, bridges and monuments makes these structures appealing and draws tourists’ attention.
 Thereby, boosting the economy of the locality and enhancing its emotional and cultural value, adds Shetty.

 Night View – Vadodara Airport by Creative Group